-Below are the even-strength (5v5) numbers for each team in the Pacific division (sorted by the number of points they’ve accumulated) including goal-share results as well as the shot-share metrics that gives us a sense of which teams have the right processes in place and if the results are sustainable or not.
+Below are the even-strength (5v5) numbers for each team in the Pacific division (sorted by points percentage) including goal-share results as well as the shot-share metrics that gives us a sense of which teams have the right processes in place and if the results are sustainable or not.
 I’ve also applied a basic heat-map to show which teams are doing well or struggling relative to their division foes.
 You can find a description of each metric at the end of this article.
 Also note that the shot-share metrics are score and venue adjusted based on Natural Stat Trick’s methodology.

-Data: Natural Stat Trick
+Data: Natural Stat Trick, Hockey Viz

 - Points-percentage (Point%) – The total points accumulated divided by the points that were available, including extra time.